New York Mets minor league players: Will Watson

 William Joseph Watson (born November 7, 2002) is an American professional baseball pitcher in the New York Mets organization.

 Watson attended Burlington-Edison High School in Burlington, Washington, and played college baseball at California Lutheran University in 2022, San Joaquin Delta College in 2023, and the University of Southern California (USC) in 2024.
 He was selected by the Seattle Mariners in the 20th round of the 2023 Major League Baseball draft, but did not sign.
 In 2024 for USC, Watson appeared in 16 games and went 5-2 with a 3.93 ERA and 46 strikeouts.

 Watson was selected by the New York Mets in the seventh round of the 2024 Major League Baseball draft.
 He signed with the team and made his professional debut with the St. Lucie Mets, appearing in two games.
 Watson was assigned to St. Lucie to open the 2025 season and was promoted to the Brooklyn Cyclones in June.
 In August, he was promoted to the Binghamton Rumble Ponies.
+Over 28 games (23 starts) between the three teams, Watson went 3-9 with a 2.60 ERA and 142 strikeouts over 121 1/3 innings.
+Watson returned to Binghamton to open the 2026 season.
+He was placed on the injured list with an oblique injury during the season, and completed rehab assignments with St. Lucie and Brooklyn.
+Watson made nine starts for Binghamton and had a 0-6 record, an 8.16 ERA, and 27 strikeouts over 28 2/3 innings.